Kitten with a Whip's Erotica and Kink Education!

 A service bottom explicitly negotiates the limits of authority and offers task-based service, not submission.
 The service bottom role can be adopted by any archetype under the right circumstances.

 ❌ Fake submissives claim to be submissive but do not want to relinquish power.
 They refuse direction unless it aligns with what they want anyway.
 They tend to hide behind the title of "submissive" as a way to manipulate, control access, or avoid accountability.
-They are about control, not genuine power exchange.
+They are about control, not ethical power exchange.

 But we all encounter the problematic ones sooner or later.
 The "dominant" or "submissive" who read a book once or listened to a podcast about D/s dynamics and decided they know better.
 Before you know it, there are repeated consent violations, injuries passed off as "getting carried away", and blatant gaslighting.
 These individuals function like parasitic organisms within the D/s ecosystem.
 They infiltrate healthy environments, mimic beneficial species, and siphon off the emotional and psychological resources of others.